Corporate Body

 Summary

-The Cement and Ceramics Section was part of the Division of Industrial Chemistry.
-It became the Cement and Refractories Section in 1960, but still remained part of the Division of Industrial Chemistry.
+The CSIRO Cement and Ceramics Section can trace its origins within the CSIR/O Division of Industrial Chemistry to 1941 when it was known as Cement Investigations and sometimes referred to as the Cement Section.
+It became the CSIRO Cement and Refractories Section in 1960, and remained part of the CSIRO Chemical Research Laboratories.

 Timeline